ChristeenaJose/PostalCodeConflictValidator/README.md

 Project setup
 ---------------------
  1, Download Files

-2, If you face any error when you load public directory execute "composer update" on your cmd box
+ 2, If you face any error when you load public directory, execute "composer update" on your cmd box

  3, Create DB (.env file)(DB Name : laraveltasklocalhero)

  4, Migrate DB

  5, Then open, you can see!

 Coding Task PHP/JS
 ----------------------------
-Task 1
+###  Task 1
 Implement a PostalCodeConflictValidator class (called "Validator" from here on) with 100% test coverage.

 Each sales guy has a list of postal codes defining his sales area.
 For example: 76143, 762*, ...
 A postal code is always a 5 digit number or an abbrevation with the star annotation.
 So expression 762* means that all postal codes between 76200 and 76299 are included.